 Cybercrime provides a persistent threat to your confidential information.
 It does so for one reason - because crime pays.
 But you have the ability to protect yourself, and you don't have to be a rocket scientist do it.

-New attacks are first used against nations, then businesses, and then citizens.
+New attacks are first used against nations, then businesses, and then individuals.

 By using malicious software (malware), phishing, pharming, or other exploits, cybercriminals around the world seek to profit at the expense of both businesses and individuals.
 As successful cybercriminals are typically one step ahead of their victims, the best defenses include an evolving knowledge as well as the use of trusted software to apply that knowledge.